adamay909/getssl-docker/README.md

 	docker run -v /opt/getssl:/getssl adamaymas/getssl -c -w /getssl your.domain.com

 This will create default config files for your.domain.com in the /opt/getssl (on host) directory.
 Make sure to edit it appropriately.
-In particular, you need to supply your account email for using let's encrypt.
+In particular, you need to supply your account email for using [Let's Encrypt](https://letsencrypt.org/).
 The files are fairly self-explanatory.
 You need to pay attention to the paths in the config files---the paths in the config files are paths inside the container, not the host system.
 Other than that, it's straightforward.
 You can get more information in the [getssl documentations](https://github.com/srvrco/getssl/wiki).